fbpx

 Moisture ants get their name from their love of living in damp humid environments.
 Often homeowners become aware that they have a moisture ant infestation during a remodel as these ants love to live in damp humid spots behind walls, or by finding a frothy like substance that is being pushed out between wall seams.

 Moisture ants are common here in Oregon and Washington due to our abundance of moisture and our relatively temperate climate which creates moisture and humid rich environments for these ants to thrive in.
 Outdoors, moisture ants prefer moisture rich soil and rotting damp wood.
+Moisture ant colonies often nest in wet wood, which provides the damp environment they need to thrive.
 It is also not uncommon for these ants to build colonies next to home foundations, which can introduce these pests to your home leading to infestations if your home has too much humidity or has rotted moist wood.
+These moisture ant colonies can be particularly problematic if they establish themselves in wet wood within the structure of your home.

 Moisture Ants or Carpenter Ants?